 To a certain extent, the air conditioner can counteract that.
 As it cools the air inside its system, the moisture condenses and forms beads of liquid on the coils (very similar to the way dew forms on the grass in the early morning).
 The beads drip into a condensate pan which then drains them out of the system, dehumidifying the air as well as cooling it.
 The trouble is that this process is largely incidental to the air conditioner’s real purpose of lowering the temperature.
 If the humidity is excessive, it could overload the drain pan and regardless it forces the air conditioner to spend more energy dehumidifying the air than lowering the temperature.
 As a result, monthly energy costs go up and the strain increases on individual components: raising the chances of a major breakdown in the future.

 The solution is often to install a whole-house dehumidifier, which takes on the task of reducing the humidity and limiting the ways that high humidity affects your air conditioner.
-The Austin TX, air conditioner experts at Intelligent Air Services can help.
+The Dripping Springs TX, air conditioner experts at Intelligent Air Services can help.
 Air conditioning professionals like ours can install humidifiers as well as air conditioners.
 Give us a call today and let us show you what we can do!